cityofaustin/accd-ops.austinconventioncenter.com/collections/_services_and_amenities/paging_system.md

 ---
 title: Paging System
-order: 4
+order: 6
 ---

-The facility has zoned paging capabilities inside the exhibit halls.
-A paging microphone may be installed for show management.
+The facility has zoned paging capabilities inside the Exhibit Halls.
+A paging microphone can be installed for show management.